mbauny/mbauny/README.md

 ### Hey there 👋

-I'm Matthieu Bauny, a 🇫🇷 lead software engineer living in Paris.
+I'm a 🇫🇷 lead software engineer living in Paris.
 I thrive in code, books and music 🤘

 #### Skills
 - TypeScript, JavaScript